qbicsoftware/repowiz-cli/docs/selectRepository/select.md

 ### Use Case Description

-Beside the guide a user can also directly choose a repository.
+Instead of using the guide a user can also directly choose a repository.
 A repository is defined by its name.
 If the user started the guide he can now select one repository from the tools suggestions.

 ### Input: